SVMTK/SVMTK/README.md

 ## Pybind11

-If you did not clone this project using "git clone --recursive", pull pybind11 by `git submodule update --recursive`
+If you did not clone this project using `git clone --recursive`, pull pybind11 by `git submodule update --recursive`

 ## Installation

-run "python setup.py install"
+run `python setup.py install`

+## Examples

+Examples of surface manipulations are found in `examples/`.